jonshiach/graphics-notes/_sources/_pages/01_intro_to_javascript.md

 Mario jumps on enemy and defeats it.
 ```

-Make changes to the `powerUp` property and the `jumpedOnEnemy` and `enemyIndex` to check this code works as expected.
+Make changes to the `powerUp` property and the `jumpedOnEnemy` and `enemyIndex` variables to check this code works as expected.

 ---